Websites for Earth Scientists on the academic job hunt

 For the many scientists out there in the world 🌏 👋:

 Did I miss any?
-Let me know and I’ll add them to the post (or better yet,
+Let me know and I’ll add them to the post.
+Better yet, send a pull request.